rngtng/mtXcontrol/README.markdown

 Download sources here: [github mtXControl Project](http://github.com/rngtng/mtXcontrol)

 ## Mini HowTo:
 mtXcontrol consits of two parts:  One is the Editor program which you run on your computer, the other is the firmware you have to upload to your rainbowduino first.
 [See instruction here](http://www.rngtng.com/2009/06/25/rainbowduino-here-it-is-and-how-to-program-it).
-The firmware make use of the Rainbowduino.h Library to manipulate the Matrix easily.
-Make sure to put it into your Arudino Library.
-Connect your Rainbowduino via USB to your computer uploa firmware and you are ready to go - happy mtXcontrol drawing!
+The firmware makes use of the Rainbowduino.h Library to manipulate the Matrix easily.
+Make sure to put it into your Arduino Library.
+Connect your Rainbowduino via USB to your computer, upload firmware and you are ready to go - happy mtXcontrol drawing!

 ## Requirements